Master of Public Health

 - MPH Foundational Core 5.
 Compare the organization, structure and function of health care, public health and regulatory systems across national and international settings.
 (PHPB 7160 )

 - MPH Foundational Core 6.
-Discuss the means by which structural bias, social inequities and racism undermine health and create challenges to achieving health equity at organizational, community and societal levels.
+Discuss the means by which structural bias, social inequities and racism undermine health and create challenges to achieving health equity at organizational, community and systemic levels.
 (PHPB 7160 )

 Planning & Management to Promote Health